gunjanpatel/joomla-webdev-sample-repo/README.md

-joomla-webdev-sample-repo
+Sample Repository for Joomla!
+Web Developement
 =========================

-This repository is for Joomla!
-Web Developement Repository sample
+This repository is for sample Joomla!
+Web Developement.